Tearnote/village-of-chaos/README.md

 These resources were purchased with personal funds.
 The purchased source files are not present in the repository.

-## User stories

-> _As someone with free time to spare, I want to play a browser game so that I'm entertained._

--   What kind of game is this?
--   What do the buttons mean?
--   How do I start?
--   What's the ultimate goal?

 ## Scope

 These goals are neccessary for a MVP of the game: